 - Check Computer – Now you’re in control – Check Computer is a handy way to tell TechTool Pro to run the entire suite of tests to give you the best possible snapshot of your Mac’s health.
 Sometimes, though, it’s nice to be able to leave tests out or to skip certain drives.
 Using the new configuration panel, you have total control of the Check Computer suite.
 Power to the people.

 - Partition Map – new drive test – TechTool Pro has long been known for testing your Mac’s file system.
 It is important also to test the data structures that contain Mac’s file system: the Partition Map.
 The new Partition Map test checks the partition map of a given drive for errors.
 Partition map errors can cause entire volumes to go missing, or prevent a Mac from booting.
-If errors are found, they can be repaired using the Partition Repair tool.
+If errors are found, they can be repaired usin the Partition Repair tool.

 - Partition Repair – new drive repair tool – Along with Volume Rebuild, which repairs Mac file systems, the Partition Repair tool repairs the remaining portions of the drive which keeps track of the volumes on your hard drive.
 This includes hidden partitions which keep track of your Mac’s startup process.
 The Partition Repair tool does just what it says, repairing the partition maps or drives where needed.

 - SMART Check – Now even smarter – Hard drives include a technology called SMART (Self Monitoring, Analysis, and Reporting Technology) which can inform a computer about the health of its hard drives.
 In most utilities, just the overall results – passed or failed – are reported to the user.
 In the failed state, often there is little or no time to back up data before the drive fails entirely.
 Previous versions of TechTool Pro reported the overall status of each attribute, but some attributes don’t contribute to the failure of a drive.
 Now, the SMART Check has gotten smarter.
-TechTool Pro now knows which attributes contribute to driving failure, and will report a failing result before the drive fails completely.
+TechTool Pro now knows which attributes contribute to drive failure, and will report a failing result before the drive fails completely.
 Giving you time to rescue your data.